kolikem/loma/README.md

 -m: <INT> A parameter for data filtering by the number of matching bases. (default=1000)
 -H: <PATH> minimap2 (Heng Li).
 If you have not set the path.
 -K: <PATH> MAFFT (Katoh et al.).
 If you have not set the path.

-INPUT DIR is a directory in which FASTQ files that you want to assembly are stored.
-Input format is FASTQ.
-OUTPUT DIR is a directory in which you want to save consensus sequences.
-For the last two parameters, please paste pathes to minimap2 and MAFFT on your computer.

 ## Dependency
 minimap2 ver.2.0 <=